-Croatia’s Makarska Riveria has close to twenty towns and villages along its 60 kilometre stretch of pristine coastline, with the city of Makarska at its heart.
+Croatia’s Makarska Riveria has close to twenty towns and villages along its 60-kilometre stretch of pristine coastline, with Makarska City at its heart.

-This is the hub of the Riviera so you’ll find a busier atmosphere here compared to some of the small fishing villages where less than 100 people live permanently.
+This is the hub of the Riviera, so you’ll find a busier atmosphere here compared to some small fishing villages where less than 100 people live permanently.

-But while Makarska itself maybe classed as a city you shouldn’t expect a bustling metropolis; really it’s quite small, with only around 14,000 residents.
+But while Makarska may be a city, you shouldn’t expect a bustling metropolis; it’s pretty tiny, with only around 14,000 residents.

-There are some larger hotels but generally the pace of life is actually quite slow, and while there are over 200 places to stay along the Riviera, many of these accommodations are smaller and individual.
+There are some larger hotels, but generally, the pace of life is relatively slow.
+While there are over 200 places to stay along the Riviera, many of these accommodations are smaller and more individual.

 So if you’re looking for a beautiful place to visit that has tourist facilities yet retains plenty of its traditional appeal, Makarska could be the place for you!